Posted on

 “The Senate then amended it to state that the Mayor would submit a list of three names and the Governor would give the list “due consideration”.
 I looked at it as not much, but at least a glimmer of hope.
 Last Thursday was the last day the Senate would meet this year.
 The RIAC Appointment bill was on the schedule for a vote.
 During the course of the evening it was taken off the schedule.
 My source said that the “powers that be” killed the bill.
 The Senators did not get a chance to vote on it,” Picozzi wrote.

-RIAC PILOT Payments Bill held
+RIAC PILOT Payments Bill added to budget

 During a series of arguments the RIAC ended its $500,000 annual PILOT to the city this year, acting on an FAA audit of the payment Picozzi noted was curiously timed.